-The former Tottenham boss had criticized his Bulgarian striker after he picked up a booking in the Boxing Day defeat to Swansea for removing his shirt in celebration.
+The former Tottenham boss had criticised his Bulgarian striker after he picked up a booking in the Boxing Day defeat to Swansea for removing his shirt in celebration.

 However, he had nothing but praise for the 31-year-old after his goalscoring performance against the Baggies.

-"[Berbatov] is different, people criticize him because he's not always great, but he's always angry with himself so that is another way to look at it," Jol told Sky Sports.
+He told Sky Sports: "[Berbatov] is different, people criticise him because he's not always great, but he's always angry with himself so that is another way to look at it.